-- Chipped or broken teeth
+- Chipped or broken teeth.

-- Cracked or fractured teeth
+- Cracked or fractured teeth.

-- Tooth decay
+- Tooth decay.

-- Periodontal disease
+- Periodontal disease.

-- Missing teeth
+- Missing teeth.

-- Dental injury or trauma
+- Dental injury or trauma.

-Full-mouth restoration is also known as a smile makeover, and often involves restoring many or all the teeth in the mouth.
-During your personalized consultation with our dentists, we will examine your mouth and help you determine which treatments will produce the best results for your oral health and smile.
+Full-mouth reconstruction is also known as a smile makeover, and often involves restoring many or all the teeth in the mouth.
+During your personalized consultation with our dentists, we will examine your mouth and help you determine which treatments will produce the greatest results for your oral health and smile.